blackboard/anthologydevdocs/docs/blackboard/proctoring/01-getting-started.md

     // ID of portal in view
     console.log(msg.data.portalId);

-    // Any specific data relavant to this portal console.log(msg.data.selectorData);
+    // Any specific data relevant to this portal console.log(msg.data.selectorData);
   }
 }